-Here are two of the most important things to keep in mind when choosing an LED grow light:
+Here are three of the most important things to keep in mind when choosing the best LED grow light:

 - The intensity you need: Are you sprouting seeds, taking care of plants in the vegetation stage, or trying to maximize flowering?

 - The strain you’re growing: Different strains of cannabis have different light requirements.
 So before buying a grow lights, check what your chosen strain is going to need.

 Lumens are for humans, or how to choose the right intensity and coverage